Sweet Sweetback's Baadasssss Song: Legacy

 Sweet Sweetback's Baadasssss Song is considered to be an important film in the history of African-American cinema.
 The film was credited by Variety as leading to the creation of the blaxploitation genre, largely consisting of exploitation films made by white directors.
 As Spike Lee states, "Sweet Sweetback's Baadasssss Song gave us all the answers we needed.
 This was an example of how to make a film (a real movie), distribute it yourself, and most important, get paid.
 Without Sweetback who knows if there could have been a [...]
 She's Gotta Have It, Hollywood Shuffle, or House Party?"

 Robert Reid-Pharr wrote that "...[Sweetback] was seen (correctly I believe) as the first in a long line of so-called Blaxploitation features..." and goes on to say that Van Peebles was "one of the first artists to bring not only compelling but realistic images of Black Americans into mainstream cinemas, breaking with decades-long traditions ..."

+After Sweetback, Van Peebles made a film adaptation of his Broadway show Don't Play Us Cheap in 1973 and took part in the writing of the 1977 film Greased Lightning, starring Richard Pryor.
+After that, he worked mainly on Broadway due to Hollywood's reluctance to hire him and couldn't direct another film until Identity Crisis in 1989.
+He later stated that "Hollywood took my formula, reduced the concept of négritude to a flamboyant caricature and reversed the political message, turning it into a counter-revolutionary one."

+By 1986, Van Peebles had plans for a Sweetback trilogy, with the second installment having the protagonist recruited by a group of American businessmen who want him back in the States to rid their neighborhood of drug dealers.
+Melvin reprised the role of Sweetback for the comedy film The Hebrew Hammer in 2003 and became involved in a musical adaptation of the film in 2009.

 In 2004, Mario Van Peebles directed and starred as his father in Baadasssss!, a biopic about the making of Sweet Sweetback.
 The film was a critical but not commercial success.

 In a 2019 reference book published by the Museum of Modern Art to commemorate key works of art in its collection, Anne Morra, Associate Curator of the department of film, says Sweetbacks importance goes beyond the history of filmmaking and that its impact on "social consciousness, culture, and political discourse remains indisputable".